Rishi5254/M1_Conversion-Calculator/1_Requirements/README.md

    ### Opportunities

-      It can be used in different work places and by different needs. (example: physics lab, calculating distance from one form to another etc.)
+      It can be used in different work places and by different needs.
+      (example: calculating distance from one form to another etc.)
       User friendly.

    ### Threats